Fluffernuttersandwich/Better7D2DbyFNS/README.md

 > Do not use a standard MO2 install downloaded from other locations, it will not work!
 > Again, this Wabbajack list download process will include it's own modified instance for MO2.
 Use this one!

+J. **Create Antivirus Exceptions for MO2 and 7D2D** Sometimes certain Antivirus softwares will silently prevent MO2 from launching the modded game correctly.

 ______________________________________________________________________________________________________________________